PDXostc/common-app/most/README.txt

 Running ot should fully initialize the Optolyzer and MOST hardware, and result in audio if you have an audio input driving the Optolyzer audio input.

+On an NDIS, using the COM1 port will map to /dev/ttyS0 which the MOST plugin uses by default.
+If you need to use a different tty device, create the file /etc/most/conf and in it put a line:
+MOST_SERIAL <dev path>

+For example:
+MOST_SERIAL  /dev/ttyUSB0